A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Introduction

 \section{Introduction}

 A classical problem in the study of acoustic, electromagnetic and elastic wave propagation is the scattering of a time-harmonic incident wave by an infinitesimally thin screen (or ``crack'').
 In the simplest configuration the incident wave propagates in $\R^{n+1}$ (typically $n=1,2$) and the screen $\Gamma$ is assumed to be a bounded subset of the hyperplane $\Gamma_\infty=\R^{n}\times\{0\}$.
 In standard analyses the set $\Gamma$ is assumed (either explicitly or implicitly) to be a relatively open subset of $\Gamma_\infty$ with smooth relative boundary $\partial\Gamma$.
 But in a recent series of papers \cite{ChaHewMoi:13,ScreenPaper,BEMfract,ImpedanceScreen} it has been shown how well-posed boundary value problems (BVPs) and associated boundary integral equations (BIEs) for the acoustic version of this screen problem (with either Dirichlet, Neumann or impedance boundary conditions) can be formulated, analysed and discretized for arbitrary screens with no regularity assumption on $\Gamma$.
 In particular, this encompasses situations where either $\partial\Gamma$ or $\Gamma$ itself has a fractal nature.
 The study of wave scattering by such fractal structures is not only interesting from a mathematical point of view, but is also relevant for numerous applications including the scattering of electromagnetic waves by complex ice crystal aggregates in weather and climate science \cite{So:01} and the modelling of fractal antennas in electrical engineering \cite{WeGa:03}.
+In applications the physical object generally only exhibits a certain number of levels of fractal structure; nonetheless, fractals provide an idealised mathematical model for objects that have self-similar structure at multiple lengthscales.